 Historic Hensley Settlement is another part of the park that provides a view of days gone by.
 The Wilderness Road Tour guided tour by Park Rangers goes through weathered hand-built massive chestnut log cabins, barns and other structures.
 This settlement documents the lives of the Hensley and Gibbons families, who lived off the land in a self-sufficient community from 1903 until the 1950s.

 Of course, once I’d explored the park I had to stop at the Visitor’s Center, and look at all the locally produced goods.
 Over 220 craftspeople, including potters, weavers, basketmakers, and woodworkers sell their work through the Southern Highland Craft Guild shops.
 Some of the crafts really captured my imagination — like the cornhusk doll.
 While others, like a Jonesville crafter’s quilt, were more traditional, but no less beautiful.

-Naturally, I had to spend some time on a houseboat during my visit!
-So, we rented one and set off exploring
+I missed the annual raft up, but had to spend some time on a houseboat during my visit.
+So, we rented one and set off exploring.

 The falls do have something that Niagara Falls doesn’t — a moonbow.
 In fact, Cumberland Falls are the only place in the Western Hemisphere that moonbows exist.
 You’ve likely guessed from their name that moonbows are similar to rainbows, and that they appear in moonlight.

 However, not just any moonlight creates a moonbow.
 All the conditions must be perfect.
 There must be a full moon or two days before or after one, the right weather conditions and the right water conditions.
 It may sound impossible, but visitors do get to see this amazing sight all year round.
 Indeed, Cumberland Park publishes an annual schedule so you can plan around the “right” days.